A Pocket Full of Rye: Plot summary

 When London businessman Rex Fortescue dies after drinking his morning tea, Scotland Yard Detective Inspector Neele spearheads the investigation.
-An autopsy reveals the cause of death was poisoning by taxine, a toxic alkaloid obtained from the yew tree, and that Fortescue ingested it with his breakfast, while a search of his clothing reveals a quantity of rye in his jacket pocket.
+An autopsy reveals the cause of death was poisoning by taxine, a toxic alkaloid obtained from the yew tree, and that Fortescue ingested it with his breakfast.
+A search of his clothing reveals a quantity of rye in his jacket pocket.

-Rex's wife Adele is the main suspect in the murder.
-Son Lancelot and his wife Pat are travelling from Kenya to London, at the invitation of his father, according to Lance; at Paris, he wires that he will be home next day, and police meet him at the airport.
-The day Lance arrives at Yewtree Lodge, leaving his wife in London, Adele dies of cyanide in her tea, and a few hours later the maid Gladys Martin is found strangled in the yard, with a clothes peg put on her nose.
+Rex's wife, Adele, is the main suspect in the murder.
+Son Lancelot and his wife, Pat, are travelling from Kenya to London, at the invitation of his father according to Lance; in Paris he wires that he will be home next day and police meet him at the airport.
+The day Lance arrives at Yewtree Lodge, leaving his wife in London, Adele dies of cyanide in her tea, and a few hours later the maid, Gladys Martin, is found strangled in the yard, with a clothes peg on her nose.

 Inspector Neele is working full-time with the aid of Sergeant Hay on these murders, interviewing all at the office and in the home.
 The older son, Percival, tells the Inspector that his father was erratic and ruining the business.
 After the story of the three murders is in the newspapers, Miss Marple arrives at Yewtree Lodge to shed light on Gladys Martin, who learned serving and cleaning at Miss Marple's home.
 Miss Ramsbottom, Rex's sister-in-law, invites her to stay.
 Inspector Neele agrees to work with Miss Marple, seeing what she can add.
 Neele learns that the taxine was ingested in marmalade, with a new jar put out at breakfast used by Rex alone; that jar had been tossed in the yard and found by police.
-When Miss Marple and Inspector Neele discuss the case, she asks him if he has asked about blackbirds, having seen the pattern of the old children's rhyme "Sing a Song of Sixpence."
-When he does ask, he learns of dead blackbirds on Rex's desk at home, a pie whose contents were removed and replaced with dead blackbirds, and from Lance, of the Blackbird Mine in east Africa.
+When Miss Marple and Inspector Neele discuss the case, she asks him if he has asked about blackbirds, having seen the pattern of the old children's rhyme Sing a Song of Sixpence.
+When he does ask, he learns of dead blackbirds on Rex's desk at home, a pie whose contents were removed and replaced with dead blackbirds and, from Lance, of the Blackbird Mine in east Africa.